jshridha/docker-motioneye/README.md

 [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) and Docker.

 It's easy and ready to use.
-Just plug in a webcam and run motion-detector, then videos and images will be saved once a motion is detected as well as a notification e-mail including the recorded video and a preview image will be sent.
-On top of that, the webcam can be accessed anytime via HTTP live streaming.
+Just plug in a webcam and run motion-detector, then videos and images will be saved once a motion is detected while a notification e-mail including the recorded video and a preview image will be sent.
+On top of that, the webcam can be accessed anytime via HTTP lives streaming.

 ## Quick Start